 |Grove||Yes||780||0.78||One-time fee of $560 applies|

 |LearnVest||Yes||228||0.23||One-time fee of $299 applies|

-Grove and LearnVest charge roughly the same for the first year then LearnVest is much cheaper.
+Grove is more expensive than LearnVest.
 Grove builds plans with a focus on investing whereas LearnVest leans toward cash-flow, budgeting, and saving.
 Robo-advisors don’t accommodate one-off financial plans.

 Scenario two: You want a financial plan and investment management.
 You have a $100,000 portfolio.

 |Plan/Management||Annual Cost ($)||% on 100k||Note|

 Grove doesn’t measure up to established robo-advisors who charge less and deliver as much if not more.
 The problem with Grove is that it forces enrollment into its financial planning service to access investment management, which will incur a cost of 0.25% above $100,000 managed.
 Grove’s fee for $200,000 managed works out to $1,030 ($780+$250) or 0.52% on AUM a year.
 That’s expensive given the alternatives.